aicaffeinelife/CONFAIR/README.md

-# FAIRLEARN
+# CONFAIR

-This repo contains code for the FAIRLEARN algorithm.
+This repo contains code for the CONFAIR (formerly FAIRLEARN) algorithm.

 ## Installation